 What is the best treatment for a box sting (and would this be the same treatment for a man-o'-war)?
 I've read various things in various places.
 Some say use hot water, others say never use hot water.
 I'm sure you're familiar with the common home treatments: meet tenderizer, hot water, cold water, vinegar, urine?
 Do any of those things definitely work or definitely not work?

-Double-blind controlled studies and retrospective studies have shown that hot water immersion is most effective.
-Laboratory work demonstrates that the venom porin is irreversibly inhibited by heat.
-Flooding the site with vinegar or Epsom salt saturated water can remove tentacles and nondischarged cnidae from the sting site.
+Double-blind controlled studies and retrospective studies have shown that hot water (e.g. 45oC 45 min) immersion is most effective.
+Laboratory work demonstrates that the venom porin is irreversibly inhibited by relatively low and skin tolerable heat.
+Flooding the site with vinegar can remove tentacles and irreversibly inactivate nondischarged cnidae left on the skin after tentacle contact.
 Magnesium sulfate (~Epsom salt) IV or bolus had been shown to reduce pain and the potentially life- threatening hypertension.
-Urine is likely a “do no harm” approach as it is mildly acidic and warm and would remove the undischarged cnidae.
+Urine is not helpful and application led to an increase in venom activity in blood agar based experimental models of stings.
 Cold fresh water is not helpful and can cause more stinging cells to discharge.
 Ice packs are perhaps the worst approach, as the pressure will increase the discharge and only temporarily slow the venom action.
 Once the tissue warms again the venom will continue to act and the sting victim may now be out of sight of the care giver.
+Experimental blood agar models show that post-envenomation ice application led to a massive rebound in venom activity with profoundly more hemoysis occuring over the subsequent 4-18 hours.
 Alcohol or dermaplast should never be used.

 What are some tips to avoid getting stung by a box jelly?
 Would that be the same for a man-o-war?